leonardoedgar/osrdockerfiles/README.md

 # dockerfiles
-A repository to create a docker image for NTU CRI Group OS Robotics course To download the course source code
+A repository to create a docker image for OS Robotics course

+To download the course solution code
 ```sh
 ./update-sourcecode.sh
 ```